glipR/brains4bots/_posts/2021-01-01-conditionals.md

 # Long way
 if expression_1:
     if expression_2:
-        # I only get executed if both are true.
+        # I only get run if both are true.
         print("AND!")

-# Is equivalent to
+# Is the same as
 if expression_1 and expression_2:
     print("AND!")